ihosten/internship_club_brugge/README.md

 **benchmarking.ipynb**
 - Combines Skillcorner match data with statsbomb competition information and in house quality scores
 - Normalizes data to 90 minutes
-- Calculates statistical metrics per competition and position
+- Calculates statistical metrics for for physical match data per competition and position
 - Writes the statistical data to 2 seperate excel formats
 - Stores processed data in a single parquet file